Skip to content

 Audit surface

-The critic loads the three audit-surface modules below via Read before it produces findings.
-They enumerate every category, severity rubric, and stop condition the routing engine expects:
+The critic loads its audit-surface modules via Read before it produces findings.
+They enumerate every category, severity rubric, and stop condition the routing engine expects.
+The first three load on every spawn.
+The fourth, np-critic-economy, loads only when the resolved Economy mode is full or ultra; at off or lite the orchestrator omits it from the <files_to_read> block and the critic produces no economy findings.

 These files carry module: true in their frontmatter and are NOT spawnable agents — lib/agents.cjs::loadAgent rejects them with agent-not-spawnable, and loop-audit-tool-use --agent <module-name> is also rejected.
 They are only ever loaded as <files_to_read> by np-critic.